sagemath/sagecell/doc/embedding.rst

 This shows all page elements (overriding ``hide`` specification), which provides session titles and sent / recieved message logging that are otherwise hidden by default.
-Since this mode is not intended for production purposes, a browser warning will be raised when initializing a Sage Cell instance in debug mode.
+Since this mode is not intended for production purposes, a browser warning will be raised when initializing a Sage cell in debug mode.